-Libby is a Lecturer on the BA (Hons) Event, Venue and Experience Management programme at Birmingham City University.
+Libby is a Lecturer on the BA (Hons) Events Management programme at Birmingham City University.

 She has previous teaching experience in Event Management at Coventry University where she gained her PhD in the area of Ceremony Social Legacy.
 Libby has a range of experience in industry working within multiple event settings such as international conferences, product launch and music events.